lestrrat/writing-sample/README.md

 Before even attempting to bake anything, you will have to prepare the initial starter.

-The starter is a mixture of flour and water with yeast and other bateria added either using natural microorganisms that are already present within the flour, or by separately cultivating a culture of microorganisms from ingredients such as fruits.
+The starter is a mixture of flour and water with yeast and other bacteria added either by using natural microorganisms that are already present within the flour, or by separately cultivating a culture of microorganisms from ingredients such as fruits.

 The most simple way is to take unbleached flour and the same amount of water, mix